DeepLearningDSCI601103/Image-Super-Resolution/README.md

 We have Utilized DIV2k for training the models and Urban100 for testing.

 ### Installation
-You will need the following to run the above:
+You will need the following to run files:

 Python